MEM30305 Certificate III in Engineering – Fabrication Trade

 If My-profiling is being used by the Employer/Apprentice to gather workplace evidence, a $50.00 annual fee is payable.

-Pens, pencils, writing pads, erasers, rulers, set squares, compasses, calculators, ear plugs and safety glasses are available for purchase from the Bender Drive administration office, in the other regions these items can be purchased at local stationary suppliers.
+Pens, pencils, writing pads, erasers, rulers, set squares, compasses, calculators, ear plugs and safety glasses are available for purchase from the Bender Drive administration office, in the other regions these items can be purchased at local stationery suppliers.
 Your trainer will be able to advise you on what is required.

 There are no essential entry requirements for this course, however the learner should be engaged as an apprentice under a Training Contract and be receiving appropriate structured on the job training while undertaking this qualification.